danielvornicu/sample-vue.js/readme.txt

 heroku ps:scale web=1 api=1

 Deploy 'sample-vue.js' application on GitHub Pages:

-1. Create a vue.config.js file in the root directory of your Vue project and copy the code below into it
+1. Create a vue.config.js file in the root directory of your Vue project and set publicPath in vue.config.js to our repository name
 >touch vue.config.js
 module.exports = {
   publicPath: '/sample-vue.js/'